azdavis/rjsonnet/docs/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Rjsonnet!
+Thank you for your interest in contributing to rjsonnet!

 Note that this project has a [Code of Conduct][coc].
 We expect all members of the community (including community leaders) will adhere to this code.